Ape Escape (video game): Critical reception

-The game's audio was commended by many reviews.
-AllGame's Marriott praised the appropriateness of the music to the game's setting.
-GameSpots Bartholow echoed similar remarks, applauding the interactivity of the soundtrack.
-Liu of Game Revolution felt that the music improves as the game progresses, similarly commending its use with gameplay.
-IGN's Perry described the soundtrack as "a weird concoction of J-pop and techno-synth", and noted that the "poppy tunes" were catchier than the "techno tunes".
-Conversely, particular criticism was directed at the voice acting in the game; GameSpot's Bartholow described it as "uniformly atrocious", while IGN's Perry referred to Spike's voice as "nothing special".
+AllGame's Marriott praised the appropriateness of the music to the setting, and GameSpot's Bartholow applauded the soundtrack's interactivity.
+GameRevolution's Liu felt the music improves as the game progresses, similarly commending its use with gameplay.
+IGN's Perry described the soundtrack as "a weird concoction of J-pop and techno-synth" and found the "poppy tunes" catchier than the "techno tunes".
+Criticism was directed at the voice acting; GameSpot's Bartholow described it as "uniformly atrocious", while IGN's Perry referred to Spike's voice as "nothing special".
 The game's other sound effects, such as the ape noises, were met with positive reactions.